DockerFodes/Ket/README.md

 # ⭐ Ket Discord Bot ⭐
-✨ Ket is an excellent Discord bot made in TypeScript using Eris with lots of awesome features ✨
+✨ Ket is a shitty discord bot made in TypeScript using Eris ✨
 > ⚠️ Ket is still in the early stages of its development

 ## Features: